 - Understanding the cultural context using participatory methods

 Once we consider the items above, we must engage community members.
-This could be by giving Indigenous communities opportunity to decide program priorities, set program agenda, and critical areas to address.
+This could be by giving Indigenous communities an opportunity to decide program priorities, set program agenda, and critical areas to address.

 Determine if program works

 An important difference between an indigenous approach to evaluation and traditional approaches is the types of outcomes and measures we use to determine success.
 To assess if the current program in place is working: